elpddev/dependecy-injection-seeding-showcase-nestjs/README.md

   });
 ```

-In contast, in other frameworks, for example in [ruby rake](https://ruby.github.io/rake/doc/rakefile_rdoc.html#label-Tasks+with+Prerequisites) you can define tasks and dependencies between those tasks.
+In contrast, in other frameworks, for example in [ruby rake](https://ruby.github.io/rake/doc/rakefile_rdoc.html#label-Tasks+with+Prerequisites) you can define tasks and dependencies between those tasks.

 ```ruby
 task name: [:prereq1, :prereq2] do |t|